What Is A Deposition?

 In any deposition, there is the party taking the deposition and there is the witness who is being deposed.
 For the party taking the deposition, the questions will be asked by the lawyer.
-For the witness answering the questions, the witness will answer the questions directly.
+For the witness answering the questions, he or she will answer directly.
 The witness’s lawyer, if present, may object to certain questions on the witness’s behalf.

 Depositions are too valuable to be wasted.
 And the surest way to waste a deposition is to show up unprepared and to allow your emotions in the moment to get the best of you.
 Careful preparation will make you more credible, and credibility is essential to a successful deposition.

-If you have questions about deposition or any other phase of a lawsuit, feel free to reach out to a CGH lawyer today!
+If you have questions about deposition or any other phase of a lawsuit, feel free to reach out to a Cheney Galluzzi & Howard lawyer today!
+Call our law office in Denver at 303-845-7082 or contact us online.
 Life happens.
 We can help.